Specialist in Education (Ed. S.) Program

 Application for Admission

-All applicants for the Educational Specialist Degree in Educational Administration must be made through the Graduate Studies and the Department of Educational Leadership.
+All applicants for the Educational Specialist Degree in Educational Administration must be made through the Graduate School and the Department of Educational Admin, Leadership, and Research.

 - Complete a Graduate Studies Form A

 - Submit a copy of a current, valid teaching certificate

 - Present three recommendation forms from graduate faculty and/or professional associates (Graduate Studies Form)

 - Complete all Educational Leadership application forms for programmatic admission

 - Complete a departmental interview

 - A student cannot be formally admitted to the Education Specialist Degree until all admission requirements are met.

 The requirements for the Educational Specialist degree in Educational Administration include the following: